JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 > `feature_importance`, returning the absolute values of the linear coefficients.
 The
 > ridge regressor has a target variable and `predict` makes literal predictions of the
 > target (rather than, say, probablistic predictions); this behaviour is flagged by the
-> `target_proxies` model trait.
+> `predict_proxy` model trait.
 Other traits articulate the model's training data type
 > requirements and the input/output type of `predict`.

 We begin by describing an implementation of LearnAPI.jl for basic ridge